Geology Hand Lens

 Geologists working in the field, lab, or office often need to closely examine rocks, sediments, soils, sand, minerals, and other materials with tiny features.
 A hand lens provides a quick and easy way to perform that work.
-It is important for them to examine the rock closely to identify minerals, see the size and shape of grains, look for small fossils or crystals, confirm the results of a hardness test, and much more.
+The hand lens enables geologists to examine rocks closely to identify minerals, see the size and shape of grains, look for small fossils or crystals, confirm the results of a hardness test, and much more.

 Many field geologists use a hand lens so frequently that they wear it on a lanyard or cord around their neck.
 Some tuck the lens into their button-down shirt pocket when it is not in use.
-The rock hammer, hand lens, camera, topographic map, field notebook, and Brunton compass are the most basic tools of a field geologist.
+A hand lens is one of the most basic tools of a field geologist.

-This handlens is a 10x pocket magnifying glass with a 23-millimeter Coddington lens that corrects for spherical aberration.
-When not in use, the lens folds into a protected position.
-This protects the lens from breakage and scratches.
-It has a metal loop for attaching a lanyard, or you can thread a cord through the case below the pivot hinge, tie the ends of the cord or lace together, and wear the lens around their neck.
+This hand lens is a 10x pocket magnifying glass with a 23-millimeter Coddington lens that corrects for spherical aberration.
+When not in use, the lens folds into a protected position to guard against breakage and scratches.
+The carrier has a metal loop for attaching a lanyard (sold separately below).
+Some people prefer to thread a cord or a shoelace through the case below the pivot hinge, tie the ends of the cord or lace together, and wear the lens around their neck.